Mulgrave

 Mulgrave features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 78.9% of all households, including 40.5% couples with children, 25.9% couples without children, and 11.1% single parent families.
-Non-family households account for the remaining 21.1%, with lone person households at 17.6% and group households comprising 3.5%.
-The median household size is 2.8 people, larger than the Greater Melbourne average of 2.7.
+Family households account for 78.9% of all households, including 40.5% couples with children, 25.9% couples without children, and 11.1% single parent families.
+Non-family households make up the remaining 21.1%, consisting of 17.6% lone person households and 3.5% group households.
+The median household size is 2.8 people, which is larger than the Greater Melbourne average of 2.7.

 Frequently Asked Questions - Households